Advertiser Disclosure

 This plan lets you continue using your AT&T plan abroad.
 If you have an unlimited plan at home, you can continue using this plan and your data allocation when traveling in 200+ countries.
 Plus, you also get unlimited texting, calling to the U.S., and calling to 100+ Day Pass countries.

-This plan is charged at a rate of $10 per day per line on top of your existing AT&T plan.
-So if you’d like to add multiple devices to this plan, you’ll be charged $10 per device per day.
+This plan is charged at a rate of $10 per day on top of your existing AT&T plan.
+If you’d like to add multiple devices to this plan, you’ll be charged $5 each for additional devices.
 Thankfully, AT&T will only charge you for days you actually use, and there’s no minimum number of days you need to purchase.
+Plus, the maximum you’ll be charged is $100 per billing cycle.
+After the first 10 days charged at $10 each, you’ll be able to access the international plan free of charge for the remainder of the billing cycle.

 Once you add International Day Pass to your AT&T account, you will be automatically charged you for a full day whenever you use your phone in a supported country.
 This means that you don’t need to enroll in the plan more than once — just set it and forget it.